MikkelKappelPersson/EquiForge/README.md

 </p>

 <h4 align="center">
-    A performant toolkit for equirectangular image processing and conversions
+    A performant and precise toolkit for equirectangular image processing and conversions
 </h4>